jeffpar/pcjs.v1/apps/pdp11/tapes/basic/README.md

 For example, `TRAP 000` is used to output the character in R2 to the terminal.
 Let's take a closer look at how its TRAP handler works.

-First, if you check the table of PDP-11 trap vectors, you'll see that the vector for TRAP instructions is 000034.
-So let's dump the contents of the two-word vector at 000034:
+Since the trap vector for TRAP instructions is fixed at address 000034, we need to dump the contents of that vector:

 	>> dw 034 l2
 	000034  000100  000000

-The BASIC TRAP handler is at 000100, and here's that code:
+This tells us that the BASIC TRAP handler is at 000100:

 	>> u 000100
 	000100: 011666 000002          MOV   @SP,2(SP)